mit-rss/intro_to_ros/README.md

 ## Question 4: Create a more complex Subscriber(Python)
 Create a node that subscribes to the fake laser scan data and outputs the longest range from the laser scan ranges and its corresponding angle.
 ### Node Specification
-**Description:** Subscribes fake_scan topic published on by the fake_scan_publisher from the previous exercises finds the longest return(the range element with the greatest value) and publishes the corresponding angle and return value or distance.
+**Description:** Subscribes to the fake_scan topic published on by the fake_scan_publisher from the previous exercises, and finds the longest return (the range element with the greatest value) and publishes the corresponding angle and return value or distance.
 **File name:** open_space_publisher.py
 **Node Name:** open_space_publisher
 **Published topic names:** open_space/distance and open_space/angle